jedamus/mygit/README.md

 sh ./install.sh
 ```

-And then on Linux use:
+2. On Linux use:
-2.

 ```
 sh ./install_linux.sh
 ```

-On MacOS use:
+2. On MacOS use:
-2.

 ```
 sh ./install_macos.sh